 Apart from that, you can also avoid licensed downloads, boot drives, configuration files, and desktop data.
 Some of the folders where these files are stored are Desktop, Applications, System, Network, Bin, Usr, Net, Private, Etc, Tmp, Cores, and Users.

-By now, you can easily know the files to exclude in Windows 7/8/10 backup to save its storage and avoid other issues.
+By now, you can easily know the files should be excluded from the backup in Windows 7/8/10 to save its storage and avoid other issues.
 Though, if you want to maintain a selective backup of your Windows PC, then simply try Wondershare UBackit.
 Having tons of high-end and user-friendly features, it is one of the best ways to back up and restore data on your system.

 To learn how to back up and restore your data with the help of Wondershare UBackit, you can follow these instructions.